ashleyidesign/web-authoring-1-fa-17/lessons/02-content-first.md

 Select a web safe font; show off its styles and weights: italic, normal, and bold; transform its cases: upper, lower, and even small-caps; change its size: 1em to 10em, smaller to larger; and even a swash such as a drop capital or an ornamental character such as an ampersand.

-Consider both typographic color: style, weight, size, and spacing, before foreground and background color; let the type talk first, then enhance by layering on a conversation of color to better communicate an aesthetic or emotion.
+Focus on typographic color: style, weight, size, and spacing, before reversed type, foreground and background color.
+Let the type talk first, then enhance by layering on accessible color to better communicate an aesthetic or emotion for color blind, low vision, and sighted users alike.

 ## Web Safe Fonts